sebastian-software/eslint-config-readable/readme.md

 # Don't use semicolons where they are not required
 semi: false

-# Don't do stupid trailing commas reducing noise ratio.
+# Don't do noisy trailing commas
 trailingComma: none

 # More space is better for readability